italankin/italankin.github.io/about.markdown

 permalink: /about/
 ---

-I am an Android developer with almost 5 years experience, currently employed in [Tinkoff.ru][tinkoff].
+I am an Android developer with 5 years' experience, currently employed in [Tinkoff.ru][tinkoff].

 Occasionally I give talks on meet-ups and conferences (list of my talks is on the [projects page](/projects/#talks)) and teach students Android at [Tinkoff Finctech school][tfs].